-The students have spoken: Studying abroad is a great way to improve your foreign language skills, and Japan is one of their top choices!
+There are many great reasons to study abroad.
+Its a great way to improve your foreign language skills, and Japan is a top choice!

 Achieving fluency in a foreign language is a huge accomplishment that anyone can be proud of.
 It requires lots of time, effort, and the help of dedicated tutors and mentors to help you along your journey.